prototype was our Word of the Day on 11/07/2014. Hear the podcast!

 : a first or early example that is used as a model for what comes later

-Learn More About PROTOTYPE
+Learn More about prototype

-Seen & Heard
+Seen and Heard

 What made you want to look up prototype?
 Please tell us where you read or heard it (including the quote, if possible).